openmeteo/pthelma/man/loggertodb.rst

 The following formats are currently supported:

+CR2000
+   The ``CR2000`` format is comma-delimited lines of which the first field is the date and time in ISO8601 format, the second and third field are ignored (they are a record number and a station id), and the rest of the fields hold time series values.
+The date can use a space instead of ``T`` as the date/time separator, it can include seconds, which are ignored, and it can optionally be enclosed in double quotation marks.

 CR1000
-   The ``CR1000`` format is comma-delimited lines of which the first field is the date and time in ISO8601 format, the second and third field are ignored (they are a record number and a station id), and the rest of the fields hold time series values.
-The date can use a space instead of ``T`` as the date/time separator, it can include seconds, which are ignored, and it can optionally be enclosed in double quotation marks.
+   This is similar to ``CR2000``, but uses subset identifiers in the third field.
+It is not clear whether it is debugged and works properly, neither whether its features are a matter of different data logger model or different data logger configuration.

 deltacom
    The ``deltacom`` format is space-delimited lines of which the first